Fast quantum subroutines for the simplex method: Introduction

-We show that we can apply Grover search for pricing, so that the running time scales as $O(\sqrt{n})$ rather than $O(n)$ for looping over all the columns.
+We show that we can apply Grover search to choose an entering column, so that the running time scales as $O(\sqrt{n})$ rather than $O(n)$ for looping over all the columns.
 To apply Grover search we need a quantum oracle that determines if a column is eligible to enter the basis, i.e., if it has negative reduced cost.
-We propose a construction for this oracle using a QLSA, several gadgets to make state amplitudes interfere in a certain way, and amplitude estimation \cite{brassard2002quantum}.
+We propose a construction for this oracle using a QLSA, several gadgets to make state amplitudes interfere in a certain way, and amplitude estimation \citep{brassard2002quantum}.
 The construction avoids classical computation of the basis inverse.
 The overall running time of the oracle is $\tilde{O}(\frac{1}{\epsilon}T_{\text{LS}}(A_B, A_N, \frac{\epsilon}{2}))$, where $\epsilon$ is the precision for the reduced costs (i.e., the optimality tolerance).
-Using the QLSA of \cite{childs2017quantum}, in the circuit model and without taking advantage of the structure of $A$ besides sparsity, this gives a total running time of $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(\kappa d_c n + \kappa^2 d^2 m))$.
-If the ratio $n/m$ is large, we can find a better tradeoff between the Grover speedup and the data preparation subroutines, and improve the running time of the quantum pricing algorithm to $\tilde{O}(\frac{1}{\epsilon} \kappa^{1.5} d \sqrt{d_c} n \sqrt{m})$.
+Using the QLSA of \cite{childs2017quantum}, in the circuit model and without taking advantage of the structure of $A$ besides sparsity, this gives a total running time of $\tilde{O}(\frac{1}{\epsilon}\kappa d \sqrt{n}(d_c n + d m))$.
+If the ratio $n/m$ is large, we can find a better tradeoff between the Grover speedup and the data preparation subroutines, and improve the running time of the quantum pricing algorithm to $\tilde{O}(\frac{1}{\epsilon} \kappa d^{1.5} \sqrt{d_c} n \sqrt{m})$.
+We can also apply the steepest edge pivoting rule increasing the running time by a factor $c_{\max}$.
 We summarize this below. \begin{theorem} There exist quantum subroutines to identify if a basis is optimal, or determine a column with negative reduced cost, with running time $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}T_{\text{LS}}(A_B, A_N, \frac{\epsilon}{2}))$.
-In the gate model without qRAM, this is $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(\kappa d_c n + \kappa^2 d^2 m))$, which can be reduced to $\tilde{O}(\frac{1}{\epsilon} \kappa^{1.5} d \sqrt{d_c} n \sqrt{m})$ if the ratio $n/m$ is larger than $2 \frac{\kappa d^2}{d_c}$.
-If qRAM to store $A$ is available, the running time is $\tilde{O}(\frac{1}{\epsilon}\kappa^2 \sqrt{mn})$. \end{theorem} The regime with large $n/m$ is interesting because it includes many natural LP formulations; e.g., the LP relaxations of cutting stock problems, vehicle routing problems, or any other formulation that is generally solved by column generation \cite{lubbecke2005selected}.
-The optimality tolerance for the quantum subroutines is slightly different from the classical algorithm, i.e., we need a tolerance relative to some norm for efficiency; these details will be discussed subsequently in the paper.
+In the gate model without QRAM, this is $\tilde{O}(\frac{1}{\epsilon}\kappa d \sqrt{n}(d_c n + d m))$, which can be reduced to $\tilde{O}(\frac{1}{\epsilon} \kappa d^{1.5} \sqrt{d_c} n \sqrt{m})$ if the ratio $n/m$ is larger than $2 \frac{d}{d_c}$.
+If QRAM to store $A$ is available, the running time is $\tilde{O}(\frac{1}{\epsilon}\kappa \sqrt{mn})$.
+With the steepest edge pivoting rule, the running time of the subroutine to determine a column entering the basis increases by a factor $c_{\max}$. \end{theorem} The regime with large $n/m$ is interesting because it includes many natural LP formulations; e.g., the LP relaxations of cutting stock problems, vehicle routing problems, or any other formulation that is generally solved by column generation \citep{lubbecke2005selected}.
+The optimality tolerance for the quantum pricing subroutine is slightly different from the classical algorithm: we need a tolerance relative to some norm for efficiency.
+For steepest edge, the increased running time reflects the precision necessary to run an approximate quantum minimum finding algorithm; these details are discussed subsequently in the paper.
 Note that the running time of the quantum subroutines depends explicitly on the condition number of the basis and the precision of reduced costs $\epsilon$ is fixed, while classically $\kappa$ is not explicit when using Gaussian elimination, but the $\epsilon$ obtained would depend on it (because the basis inverse could be inaccurate).
+Since the algorithm may fail if the condition number grows too large (classically, because the calculations become too imprecise and we can no longer accurately check optimality or feasibility; quantumly, because the running time increases too much), we quantize a heuristic rule commonly used in classical implementations of the simplex method to reduce ``bad pivots'', i.e., basis changes that deteriorate the condition number.
+If $A$ is structured, the quantum running time can decrease significantly: for example, if $A$ differs from the assignment problem constraint matrix only for a polylogarithmic number of elements, then its description in the sparse oracle access model used in this paper requires time $\tilde{O}(1)$, rather than $\tilde{O}(d_cn)$.
+Our running time analysis assumes that the matrix is sparse but the sparsity pattern is unstructured.
+An important remark is that all quantum subroutines succeed with some constant probability, that can be boosted to at least $1-\gamma$ with $O(\log \frac{1}{\gamma})$ repetitions; in our informal theorem statements we omit this aspect for simplicity.